telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 ## Working with Saved Sessions

 You can select, inspect, modify, and share with collaborators previously saved sessions.
 The saved session entries can be saved locally or in the cloud.
-Sharing a session with a collaborator is done automatically when you upload the saved session entry to the cloud.
+Sharing a session with a collaborator is automatically done when you upload the saved session entry to the cloud.

-You can apply a number of actions to a saved session entry:
+You can apply several actions to a saved session entry:

 - To select a saved session entry from the **Sessions** list, single-click it.
 - To load the [context menu](#sessions-context-menu) of a selected session entry, right-click it.
 The context menu provides multiple options for managing, exporting, and modifying the saved session entry.
 - To encrypt and protect your session, set a password.
 The context menu provides options for setting, changing, and removing passwords for the saved session entry.
 - To open a saved session entry from the **Sessions** list in a new tab, double-click it.
-For encrypted sessions, only users with knowledge of the password will be able to open the session entry.
+For encrypted sessions, only users with knowledge of the password can open the session entry.
 - Use the UI buttons next to a saved session entry to [**Manage Users**](#manage-users) (cloud session entries only), [**Share**](#sharing-sessions), and [**Delete**](#delete) saved session entries.
 - Use the UI buttons at the very top to [**Import**](#import-sessions) sessions archives or to access previously [**Shared Sessions**](#shared-sessions-list) entries.

 ## Sharing Sessions

-To share captured traffic with other collaborators, first save the session in the cloud.
+To share captured traffic with other collaborators, first, save the session in the cloud.
 Note that sessions held locally will be transferred to the cloud if you use the share functionalities.
-For encrypted sessions, only users with knowledge of the password will be able to open the session entry.
+For encrypted sessions, only users with knowledge of the password can open the session entry.

 Fiddler Everywhere provides UI solutions for sharing and collaboration.